MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

 6. Now that everything is on, verify that the pi has a valid connection to the PVS.
    1. SSH into the pi.
-You should be at the command prompt
+You should be at the command prompt.
    2. Since the PVS also functions as a DHCP server, we can verify easily if the pi has a valid connection by running the "ifconfig" command.
       ![ValidPVSConnection.png](ValidPVSConnection.png)
    3. If you see that you have an ip address in the form 172.27.153.xxx from gateway 172.27.153.255, then the PVS DHCP server is working for you.